When you are satisfied with the size of the base of your box, continue to bead around the edges without increasing (every space gets only one bead).

 Grasp the tail tightly in the hand that is not holding the needle until you have established several rows.
 Sew Through the next bead.

-Continue reading Beaded Square Box
+Triangle Beaded Box

 Beading the base for beaded boxes.